TAPR/TICC/TIMING_TEST_README.md

 performance improvements.
 This branch allows precise measurement of current SPI read timing before implementing optimizations.

+## How It Works

+Since the TICC only measures rising edges (not pulse widths or falling edges), the instrumentation generates **two brief pulses** for each timing measurement:
+1. **Start pulse** (~2 µs) - marks beginning of code section
+2. **End pulse** (~2 µs) - marks end of code section
+3. **Interval between pulses** = execution time of measured code

+The measurement TICC timestamps both rising edges, and the difference between consecutive timestamps gives the execution time.

 ## Hardware Setup

 ### Two-TICC Test Configuration